-Sunders: "I remember a person on our group was so compulsive, and would count everything!
+Sunders: I remember a person on our group was so compulsive, and would count everything!
 And I was getting really tired.
 It was cold, rainy, and they kept counting every little thing, absolutely.
 And so [the survey] was very subjective about how compulsive the person was.
-It's a little hard to compare, because it wasn't like a general sense of how much graffiti there is, [instead] there was a counting of every little piece of it" (emphasis added).
+It's a little hard to compare, because it wasn't like a general sense of how much graffiti there is, [instead] there was a counting of every little piece of it.

-Graves: "Yeah and I mean, data is always interesting in that way, and [I'm] just reiterating that my projected concern is that that particular item is going to get a lot of attention, and there are so many other street-level components that are, you know, [important]. ...
-So I'm just super worried about that deal (emphasis added).
+Graves: Yeah and I mean, data is always interesting in that way, and [I'm] just reiterating that my projected concern is that that particular item is going to get a lot of attention, and there are so many other street-level components that are, you know, [important]...
+So I'm just super worried about that deal...
+(Graves, 2008, emphasis mine; Sunders, 2008, emphasis mine)